-Through our 95 Wigmore Street, City Tower, Walmar House and 240 Blackfriars Road developments we supported local educational establishments in in a series of tours, talks and presentations at our development sites.
+Through our 12/14 New Fetter Lane, Rathbone Square and 30 Broadwick Street developments we supported local educational establishments in in a series of tours, talks and presentations at our development sites.
 Our Head of Development also attends regular meetings with a student at Reading University as a mentor.

 Site based apprenticeship schemes

 From 2008 to 2016 we invested £17.8 million in our local communities.

 For the past six years we have supported West End Live, a unique theatre event that brings a selection of top productions out into the open for a weekend each June.
 In May 2015 we were the first developer to pledge £20,000 to support Building Lives, the construction industry's apprenticeships charity.